oasis-tcs/odata-specs/odata-csdl/temp/odata-csdl-json-v4.01-os.md

 is interpreted relative to that model element.

 ::: example
-Example 58: absolute path to an entity set
+Example ##ex: absolute path to an entity set
 ```
 /My.Schema.MyEntityContainer/MyEntitySet
 ```